3nvi/hellenic-space-agency/site/content/careers.md

     * Temporary Ranking Table per Position

-    * Table of Rejected Applications
+    * Temporary Table of Rejected Applications

     Applicants are entitled to submit their objections by Wednesday, 24th of November 2021, until 23:59, **via e-mail exclusively**, by sending a filled Objection Form at the H.S.C.
 Secretary, at [sec@hsc.gov.gr](mailto:sec@hsc.gov.gr).